-Prerequisites: High school Math 30-1 or equivalent with a minimum grade of 85%; or Physics 30 with a minimum grade of 70%; or MATH 099 Rotation: Every Fall Lab Course A non-calculus course in physics.
-Vectors, forces in equilibrium,
+Prerequisites: High school Math 30-1 or equivalent with a minimum grade of 85%; or Physics 30 with a minimum grade of 70%

 A non-calculus course in physics.
 Vectors, forces in equilibrium, translational and rotational kinematics and dynamics, mechanical properties of matter, gravitation, vibration, and wave motion.